 Chief Inspector Jason Kew.
 Jason is the Lead for Drugs and Harm Reduction at the Thames Valley Violence Reduction Unit.

-The judges for the Media Awards are:
+The judges for the Media Awards 2021 were:

 Ria Chatterjee.
 Ria is a broadcast journalist for ITV News London and won runner-up in the Outstanding Journalism award 2020 for her reporting on violence.